rh20624/KilluaKukuroo.github.io/index.md

 My research interests broadly lie in **Human-centric Cyber-Physical Systems**, **Data Science**, **Generative AI**, **IoT**, and **Mobile and Ubiquitous Computing** for smart cities.
 My work involves various techniques, such as large language models (LLMs), large sensor models (LSM), efficient machine learning, unsupervised machine learning, cross-domain data fusion, and large-scale system optimization & deployment.
 I have been investigating platforms across more than 300 cities on 2 continents with 2 billion E-commerce orders, 300 thousand vehicles, 500 thousand mobile devices, and 500 million residents involved.

 My technical contributions have led to more than 19 papers in premium CS venues, e.g., IMWUT/UbiComp, KDD, ICDE, VLDB, EMNLP, TKDE, SIGSPATIAL, and CIKM.
-I have served as TPC, PC member of reviewer for top conferences and journals in *mobile sensing* (Mobicom Artifact Evaluation, Ubicomp, TOSN) and *data science and AI* (NIPS, AISTATS, KDD, AAAI, EMNLP, WWW, DMLR, WSDM, SDM, ICWSM).
+I have served as TPC, PC member of reviewer for top conferences and journals in *mobile sensing* (Mobicom Artifact Evaluation, Ubicomp, TOSN) and *data science and AI* (NIPS, ICLR, AISTATS, KDD, AAAI, EMNLP, WWW, DMLR, WSDM, SDM, ICWSM).

 **I am currently on the job market and open to exploring various opportunities.
 Please feel free to contact me (zhiqing.hong@rutgers.edu) if you are interested in discussing potential collaborations or positions!**